insycaOps/elastic.docker/README.md

 Follow the instructions from the tutorial and use "deploy-aci.yaml" for ready-to-use Elasticsearch and Kibana Container.

-Azure CLI Command for Deployment: az container create --resource-group operations_00 --file deploy-aci.yaml
+Azure CLI Command for Deployment: az container create --resource-group YOUR-RESOURCE-GROUP --file deploy-aci.yaml